artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 > so once again he would heave, would struggle to thrust it up,
 > sweat drenching his body, dust swirling above his head."
 > ~ (11.593--600)

+The swineherd Eumaeus and disguised Odysseus trading stories:

+> "We two will keep to the shelter here, eat and drink
+> and take some joy in each other's heartbreaking sorrows,
+> sharing each other's memories.
+Over the years, you know,
+> a man finds solace even in old sorrows, true, a man
+> who's weathered many blows and wandered many miles."
+> ~ (15.398--402)

+The death of Argos:

+> Infested with ticks, half-dead with neglect,
+> here lay the hound, old Argos.
+> But the moment he sensed Odysseus standing by
+> he thumbed his tail, nuzzling low, and his ears dropped,
+> though he had no strength to drag himself an inch
+> toward his master.
+Odysseus glanced to the side
+> and flicked away a tear, hiding it from Eumaeus
+> ...
+> With that he entered the well-constructed palace,
+> strode through the halls and joined the proud suitors.
+> But the dark shadow of death closed down on Argos' eyes
+> the instant he saw Odysseus, twenty years away.
+> ~ (17.300--27)

+Odysseus' advice for the suitor Amphinomus:

+> Of all that breathes and crawls across the earth,
+> our mother earth breeds nothing feebler than a man.
+> So long as the gods grant him power, spring in his knees,
+> he thinks he will never suffer affliction down the years.
+> But then, when the happy gods bring on the long hard times,
+> bear them he must, against his will, and steel his heart.
+> Our lives, our mood and mind as we pass across the earth,
+> turn as the days turn...
+> as the father of men and gods makes each day dawn.
+> ~ (18.130--7)

 *All quotations are taken from Robert Fagle's 1996 excellent translation of the* Odyssey. *Line numbers are approximate.*